tawebbcn/bcn-webdev-checklists/projects/jury-day.md

 - facilitate debate, make sure:
   - all juries participate
   - no project is forgotten
+- consider: teachers can stay for jury deliberation (just for learning purpose)
-- leave the room if conversation is flowing
+- OR leave the room if conversation is flowing
   - tell them how much time they have left
   - comeback to ask for deliberation
   - facilitate voting if they can't reach consensus
     - vote for 3, sum all votes, pick X winners
     - repeat with subset if no clear winners emerge
     - A/B voting to break draws

 # After Deliberation
 - ask jury to stick around 15 mins for retrospective
 - **gather all students!**